History of Lamborghini: 1998–2007 – Reorganisation, Murciélago, and Gallardo

 The Murciélago was updated in 2005, now having a more powerful engine generating 640 PS and being named the LP 640, thus marking the return of the LP (Longitudinal Posteriore) naming convention.
-The new model would also mark the debut of the new single-clutch transmission called E Gear which used pedals mounted on the steering column to change gears.
+The new model would also mark the debut of the new single-clutch transmission called E Gear which used paddles mounted on the steering column to change gears.
 This transmission would eventually replace the manual transmission in the coming years.
 The Murciélago was not meant to compete in racing events but privateer racing teams would develop their own racing variants which would prove successful in motorsports.